NCAR/micm/docs/source/user_guide/but_how_fast_is_it.rst

 #. :cpp:member:`micm::RosenbrockSolver::SolverResult::state_`

     * There are many possible reasons for the solver to return.
-This value is one of the possible enum values define on the :cpp:enum:`micm::SolverState`.
+This value is one of the possible enum values defined on the :cpp:enum:`micm::SolverState`.
 Hopefully, you receive a :cpp:enumerator:`micm::SolverState::Converged` state.
 But, it is good to always check this to ensure the solver really did converge.
 You can print this value using the :cpp:func:`micm::StateToString` function.

 #. :cpp:member:`micm::RosenbrockSolver::SolverResult::stats_`

     * This is an instance of a :cpp:class:`micm::RosenbrockSolver::SolverStats` struct which contains information about the number of individual function calls during solving process and the number of accepted or rejected solutions at every time step.

-Let's run the simulation.
-We'll inspect the solver state and look at what's collected in the stats object.
+Upon completion of the simulation, we can inspect the solver state and statistics including the number of individual function calls, acceptance/rejection of solutions and the existence of singular matrix

 .. literalinclude:: ../../../test/tutorial/test_but_how_fast_is_it.cpp
   :language: cpp